-The setup consists of a server with the ip 10.0.0.1.
-This server will be serving NFS only to clients within that network.
-The first step to setting up NFS is to setup your /etc/exports file.
+In this example, we have a server with IP address 10.0.0.1.
+This server will be serving NFS only to clients within its own subnet.
+All of this is configured in the /etc/exports file.
 This file lists which filesystems you wish to have accessible via NFS and defines who is able to access them.
-There are many options that you can use in your /etc/exports file, and it is best that you read the exports(5) man page.
-For this example we have an /etc/exports that looks like this:
+There are many options that you can use in /etc/exports; it is best that you read the exports(5) man page.
+For our example server, we've setup an exports file that looks like this:

+'''

+#

+NFS exports Database

+See exports(5) for more information.
+Be very careful,

+misconfiguration

-# # NFS exports Database See exports(5) for more information.
-Be very careful, misconfiguration of this file can result in your filesystems being readable by the world. /work -alldirs -ro -network=10.0.0 -mask=255.255.255.0
+of this file can result in your filesystems being

+readable by the world.

+/work -alldirs -ro -network=10.0.0 -mask=255.255.255.0

+'''

-This means that the local filesystem /work will be made available via NFS. -alldirs specifies that clients will be able to mount at any point under the /work mount point. -ro specifies that it will only be allowed to be mounted read-only.
+This means that the local filesystem /work will be made available via NFS.
+The -alldirs option specifies that clients will be able to mount at any point under /work as well as /work itself.
+For example, if there was a directory called /work/monday, clients could mount /work (and have access to all files/directories underneath that directory) or they could mount /work/monday and have access to just the files/directories contained there.
+The -ro option specifies that clients will only be granted read-only access.
 The last two arguments specify that only clients within the 10.0.0.0 network using a netmask of 255.255.255.0 will be authorized to mount this filesystem.
 This is important for some servers that are accessible by different networks.